 The first telemetry reporting of a new PMM Server instance is delayed by 24 hours to allow sufficient time to disable the service for those that do not wish to share any information.

 There is a landing page for this service, available at check.percona.com, which clearly explains what this service is, what it’s collecting, and how you can turn it off.

-Beside using PMM Settings page, you can also disable Telemetry with the
+As well as via the PMM Settings page, you can also disable telemetry with the

 -e DISABLE_TELEMETRY=1 option in your docker run statement for the PMM Server.

-This section allows you to upload your public SSH key which can be used to access the PMM Server via SSH (e.g. the PMM Server deployed as a virtual appliance).
+This section lets you upload your public SSH key to access the PMM Server via SSH (for example, when accessing PMM Server as a virtual appliance).

-Submit your public key in the SSH Key field and click the Apply SSH Key button.
+Enter your public key in the SSH Key field and click Apply SSH Key.

-This section allows you to configure integration of Prometheus with an external Alertmanager.
+This section lets you configure integration of Prometheus with an external Alertmanager.

-The Alertmanager rules field is used to specify alerting rules in the YAML configuration format.
+- The Prometheus Alerting rules field is used to specify alerting rules in the YAML configuration format.